stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-configure-probes/configure-probes.md

     ![liveness probe](images/liveness-probe.png)

-    > Note: You can configure the probes parameters as per the requirement of your application.
+    > Note: You can configure the parameters of the probe per your application's requirement.
 To know more about liveness probes, visit [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

 1. Readiness probes determine if a container is ready to serve traffic and delay routing until the container is ready.
-To add readiness probe in your application, you need to define it in your `deploy/values.yaml`.
+To add a readiness probe in your application, you need to define it in your `deploy/values.yaml`.

     ```yaml
         # Readiness Probe Configuration